 In 2024, the New York Times uncovered exploitative abuse, forced labour and coerced hysterectomies in the Maharashtra sugar cane industry in India.

-CCLA led engagement on Coca-Cola on behalf of an investor coalition engaging sugar buyers in the region.
+CCLA led engagement with Coca-Cola on behalf of an investor coalition engaging sugar buyers in the region.
 We asked the company to tackle this issue and ensure effective grievance mechanisms for affected workers.

 Coca-Cola agreed to implement training for mill management and labour brokers to improve recruitment and labour conditions.
 It also advanced plans to establish the Coalition for Responsible Sugar in India (CRSI).

-Meanwhile, we are engaging with the Independent Sugar Workers Association (ISWA) and brokered the first meeting between ISWA representatives and the global sugar buyers (Unilever, Nestle, Coca-Cola, Mondelez, PepsiCo).
-In June 2025, the New York Times reported that the international pressure may be working and there are signs of change in the sugar industry in India.
+Meanwhile, we are engaging with the Independent Sugar Workers Association (ISWA) and brokered the first meeting between ISWA and global sugar buyers (Unilever, Nestle, Coca-Cola, Mondelez, PepsiCo).
+In June 2025, the New York Times reported that the international pressure may be working with signs of change in the sugar industry in India.
 We will continue to engage on this topic.

 LVMH Moet Hennessy Louis Vuitton (Living Wage)

 CCLA began engaging with LVMH on the Living Wage in 2024 through the Platform for Living Wage Financials (PLWF).
 In the 2023-4 assessment, LVMH’s approach was rated ‘Embryonic’.
-The Group faces significant challenges due to their decentralised structure; they are comprised of 75 brands or ‘maisons’ which all have significant autonomy.
-Therefore, although LVMH has a Living Wage commitment, it is unclear how they implement this policy across their maisons.
+The Group's decentralised structure is a particular challenge; they are comprised of 75 brands or ‘maisons’ which all have significant autonomy.
+Therefore, despite having a Living Wage commitment, it is unclear how LVMH implement this policy across their maisons.

-In December 2024, CCLA and the other members of the PLWF engagement group met with LVMH to push the company into strengthening their approach on Living Wage.
-Although they shared that one of their maisons, Louis Vuitton, is working with the Fair Wage Network to engage suppliers and promote fair payment within their supply chains, they did not provide evidence of an improved group approach.
+In December 2024, CCLA and members of the PLWF engagement group met with LVMH, pushing for a strengthened approach on Living Wage.
+They shared that one of their maisons, Louis Vuitton, is working with the Fair Wage Network to engage suppliers and promote fair payment within their supply chains, but did not provide evidence of an improved group approach.

 CCLA will continue to monitor LVMH’s progress and engage when their next assessment is published in late 2025.